NicoleHitter/restaurant-booking-nh/README.md

 * For users to be able to edit or delete their reservation online.

 ##### Project Goals
+* Create a booking website for a bakery that will help facilitate their services and reduce the human workload by having an easy to use booking system which they can access easily.
+This will bring them a quick way of checking the number of costumers and also they will be able to keep their customers information.
+* Learn how to create a booking system which has full CRUD functionality.

+#### Scope
+The Scope Plane was about developing website requirements based on the goals set out in the strategy plane.
+* Home page welcome message which immediately tells the user what the site is for.
+* Account registration which will allow for restricted viewing on Editing and Deleting pages and booking an reservation..
+* Fully responsive website, tested across all screen sizes, with navigation for mobile.
+* Ability to create, view, update and delete appointments.

+#### Structure
+The information above was then used to create a structure for the website.
+Below is a site map showing how users can navigate the website intuitively.

 ### Existing Features
   1.
   2.